jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ### Task 3: Create Policies, Sign up

-1. Navigate back to the **Azure AD B2C** blade that was opened in the last task
+1. Navigate back to the **Azure AD B2C** blade that was opened in the last task.

 2. To enable sign-up on your application, you will need to create a sign-up policy.
 This policy describes the experiences consumers will go through during sign-up and the contents of tokens the application will receive on successful sign-ups.
 Click **Sign-up or sign-in policies** and then **+Add** at the top of the blade.